Tots-Agency/laravel-crud-generator/README.md

 ---
 TOTS Laravel CRUD Generator is a library to automate the creation of files for Laravel APIs

+1. Add "TOTS\LaravelCrudGenerator\LaravelCrudGeneratorServiceProvider::class," as a package service provider in your config/app.php file
-1. Installation: php artisan crud:install
+2. Installation: php artisan crud:install
-2. Update json file called laravel-crud-generator
+3. Update json file called laravel-crud-generator
-3. Generate files: php artisan crud:generate
+4. Generate files: php artisan crud:generate
 ---